Create SpatVector objects

 data.frame with the attributes.
 The number of rows must match the number of geometrical elements

-to only read the attributes (that are returned as a data.frame)
+""for geometries and attributes, or"geoms"to only read the geometries,"attributes"to only read the attributes (that are returned as a data.frame)- opts

-the geom variable(s) is (are) also included in the attributes
+TRUEthe geom variable(s), e.g. spatial coordinates, is (are) also included in the attributes table

 ### SpatVector from file